 A structurally similar analysis of supererogation is offered in terms of reasons for action.
 We may have a good (even a conclusive) reason to act in a certain way, but also a second-order permission not to act on that good reason.
 This permission, called “exclusionary,” is based on a second-order reason and allows the agent to disregard the balance of first order reasons for action.
 An agent acts supererogatorily if despite the permission to ignore these reasons, decides to act on them (Raz 1975).
 Typically, other-regarding considerations such as promoting the overall good serve as the kind of first-order conclusive reasons for an action (making it prima facie obligatory), whereas self-regarding considerations of the individual’s autonomy to pursue her own goals in life support the second-order permission not to engage in that action.
 Self-sacrifice is again a paradigm example of supererogation.
 Although personal autonomy is not strictly speaking an excuse, it creates a kind of exemption from doing the morally required act.
 But the autonomy of the individual cannot serve to break the good-ought tie-up, since it presupposes the independent value of the personal good from what ought to be done rather than establish it (Dancy 1988).
 Furthermore, supererogationists of the unqualified kind would resist this exemption-based analysis as playing down the positive moral value of supererogation and relegating it to the morally neutral category of the “permitted” (Heyd 1992).

 There is an interesting suggestion that supererogatory action is grounded in moral reasons which are opposed by rational reasons of a nonmoral kind (Portmore 2003, Portmore 2008).
 Thus, I have a perfectly good moral reason to help an AIDS stricken community, but such a choice would, all things considered, be irrational due to the risk to my life and health or to the loss in achieving personal projects with which I identify.
-Thus, nonmoral reasons can prevent moral reasons from having a requiring force.
+Thus, nonmoral reasons can prevent moral reasons from having a morally requiring force.
 Theoretically this analysis opens a wide gap between rationality and morality which philosophers are reluctant to accept.
 Moral requirements according to this view have force only when they are backed not only by direct moral reasons but also by the entire scheme of reasons by which I make practical choices and these might point to a conclusive reason not to act morally.
-Critics of this approach have pointed out that first, not all supererogatory action is irrational and secondly, a moral theory which enourages us to perform irrational action is defective (Postow 2005).
-But note that this critiqe implies a qualified form of supererogationism since the only way to explain why we are free not to act on the best reason overall is that we are excused or exempted from the action supported by the set of moral and rational reasons.
+"Supererogatory actions just are those that are morally good, but for which one does not have decisive practical reason" (Dorsey 2013, pp. 381-2).
+Critics of this approach have pointed out that first, not all supererogatory action is irrational and secondly, a moral theory which encourages us to perform irrational action is defective (Postow 2005).
+But note that this critique implies a qualified form of supererogationism since the only way to explain why we are free not to act on the best reason overall is that we are excused or exempted from the action supported by the set of moral and rational reasons.

 Qualified versions of supererogationism try to salvage a prescriptive element in the analysis of the concept without collapsing supererogation into duty (which would amount to denying its separate existence).
 Identifying supererogation with a weaker kind of duty, an imperfect duty, a non-universalizable duty, an ‘ought’ rather than a duty are all forms of recognition of supererogatory acts but only as being an integral part of an overall conception of duty.
 They maintain the deontic integrity of the moral system but by that run the risk of losing sight of what makes supererogatory action uniquely meritorious, sometimes praiseworthy, and often touching.